Home iOS Deferred Deep Link Implementation (Swift)

 Irrelevant

-While reading Designing Your Life to reorganize my life plan, I reviewed my work and life.
-Although my technical skills are not very strong, writing on Medium and sharing with everyone allows me to enter a “flow” state and gain a lot of energy.
-Recently, a friend asked about Deep Link issues, so I organized my research and supplemented my energy!
+While reading “Designing Your Life” and reorganizing my life plan, I reflected on my work and life.
+Despite not having exceptional technical skills, sharing on Medium has allowed me to enter a state of “flow” and gain a lot of energy.
+Recently, a friend asked me about Deep Link issues, so I organized my research findings and replenished my energy in the process!

-First, let’s explain the actual application scenario.
+First, let’s explain the practical application scenarios.

 iOS Deferred Deep Link Demo